SamErde/samerde.github.io/_posts/2023-12-08-return-multiple-objects-from-a-powershell-function.md

 $RootVegetable = $Food[2]
 ```

 While this does work, it is still unfriendly, error-prone, and requires you to already know the order of objects being returned.
-And what if the objects returned aren’t arrays?
+And what if the objects returned aren't arrays?
 They could be integers or booleans.
 It is a very unreliable way to manage code for any project, especially one being developed by a team.

 After an embarrassingly long time, a light finally came on in my head.